3D Facial Norms Technical Notes

 Individual-level data refer to the unique data elements that comprise the summary-level data, and include things like the measurements, landmark coordinates and 3D facial surface files for each individual in the database.
 One major advantage with individual-level data is that the user can carry out their own statistical analyses on original raw data as if they collected the data themselves.

-In accordance with NIH policy, access to both individual-level and summary-level genotypic data is also currently restricted.
+In accordance with NIH policy, access to both individual-level and summary-level genotypic data is also currently controlled-access.

 Normative Control Data for Craniofacial Comparisons